 Effective?
-Yes, this helped my book to be picked up by bookstores and websites from here to Russia, China, Australia, etc. I’m even in my local Barnes & Noble.
-It was a great way for me to debut my writing and get out there in the publishing world!.
+Yes, this helped my book to be picked up by bookstores and websites from here to Russia, China, Australia, etc. By including a description of the book in the press release, we were able to get people interested in the novel.
+I’m even in my local Barnes & Noble.
+It was a great way for me to debut my writing and get out there in the publishing world!

 Crystal Brown Tatum, Crystal Clear Communications

 This press release was successful because obviously the content was of interest to the media and it had a catchy attention grabbing headline.
-I feel that the narrative we used to not only gain interest in the story but to gain sympathy and understanding of the author’s plight contributed to the press release success.
-(More than 5,000 hits) One must tell a compelling story in a limited amount of space in a press release.
-It’s more than the who, what, when and where model.
+I feel that we used the narrative to not only gain interest in the story, but to gain sympathy and understanding of the author’s plight, which contributed to the press release success (more than 5,000 hits).
+One must tell a compelling story in a limited amount of space in a press release.
+It’s more than the who, what, when, and where model.
 You want the reader to be drawn in immediately.

 Allison Ortiz, Media & Messaging Specialist, Media Minefield